backslash-f/observable-websocket-client/README.md

 ### Ping/Pong 🏓

 #### Ping Message
-Passing in a `pingTimerInterval` will cause a timer to continuously send the given `pingMessage` to the WS server, keeping the connection alive:
+Passing in a `pingTimerInterval` during the client initialization will cause a timer to continuously send the given `pingMessage` to the WS server, keeping the connection alive:

 ```swift
 let websocketURL = URL(string: "wss://endpoint.com")!